 A ruff is a frilly, circular collar that was very popular in Western Europe.
 It was invented some time in the mid-1500s and reached its peak in the early 1600s before disappearing around the Thirty Years' War.
 Back then, they were mainly worn by upper-class individuals.
 Because said individuals were the only ones rich enough to hire artists, you see the trademark collar in so many portraits from that era.
 They tend to vary in widthnote and thickness, but they are always pleated fabric collars.
-They are usually white, although other colors, such as black or red, might appear in monochromatic costumes or on the Queen of Hearts.
+They are usually depicted in whitenote , although other colors, such as black or red, might appear in monochromatic costumes or on the Queen of Hearts.

 There's a reason why only the wealthiest were able to wear one (at first, that is, but we'll get to that soon): Every time a ruff was washed, some servant had to break out the starch and the goffering iron and press each back-and-forth curve.
 In other words, it was quite a hassle, and all for a mere accessory.
 It would seem that those wearing the ruffs valued them highly.